Syllabus for Modern Physics

 On completion of the course, the student should be able to:

-explain the inner structure of matter based on conservation laws in terms of matter's smallest constituents and their interactions,
+- explain the subatomic structure of matter based on conservation laws,

-perform calculations of nuclear reactions and particle decomposition and explain how they occur spontaneously in nature or artificially by man as well as explain how they can be detected,
+- perform calculations of nuclear reactions and particle decays and explain how they occur spontaneously or artificially and explain how they can be detected,

-Perform simpler experiments in semiconductor and nuclear physics.
+- perform simple experiments in semiconductor and nuclear physics,

 Lectures, lessons and laboratory supervision.

 Written exam (4 credits).
 Oral and written presentation of laboratory work (1 credit).